 - RIAA awards – Awards with unit sales certified by the Recording Industry Association of America at levels of gold, platinum, and multi-platinum.
 Since 1958 RIAA awards have had a variety of formats and logo styles, each distinctly different.

 - First Presentation — Award correct in parts and format for the date of RIAA certification.
 You would expect an award manufactured in 1974, to have the 1974 label, components, and construction typical of the period.

 - Second, Third, Fourth, etc. Presentations — Awards for the same album, in a later, and therefor different RIAA format (not that of the original date of certification).
 Example

 - First-State – Awards that are completely original including backing paper (which may be torn).

-- Second-State — Awards whose backing paper, backing board attachments, and or hangings have been changed, but the front visible components (the disc, etc., mini, label, presentation plate, and matte) are original.
+- Second-State — AKA Restored Awards, have backing paper, board attachments, and or hangings have been changed, but the disc, mini, label, presentation plate, and matte are original (front visible components) .

 - Third-State — Awards that have been changed or repaired, with parts or format not correct for date of certification.

 In-House Awards – Any Authentic award that is not a Certified award is considered and In-House.
 Labels had them made them for convenience, to get a particular look or cost savings.
 These awards will likely have a label logo, or no logo, on the presentation plate instead of the Certifying associations logo.
 Example